 That is the key.
 Anyone can be blindly optimistic.
 True leaders are optimistic realists in that they control their path, they see the path for what it is (remember, life isn’t supposed to be easy), they face it head-on, and because they know they aren’t afraid to see the problems and face them, they are optimistic about the next steps.

 Remember the series I finished before this one, where I talked about restructures?
-You best leader will look at a restructure, face it head on, understand the ins and outs, and walk out telling the entire team why the restructure is a good thing.
+Your best leader will look at a restructure, face it head-on, understand the ins and outs, and walk out telling the entire team why the restructuring is a good thing.
 Why it will improve the business, improve customer service, and improve the lives of the people that will be let go–realizing those individuals need to successfully forge a path down another road and the restructure is giving them a chance to do that.
 They see the silver lining in everything.

 The challenge for you today is to ask yourself if you are an optimistic realist?
 If yes, keep going.
 If not, today’s the day you can start to be.
 Ask yourself why you shy away from seeing the full problem or avoid the hard issues, or maybe it is the optimism that is holding you back.
 Decide which piece of the process it is, optimism or realism, and tackle it.